tabu-hr/tabu-db-api/doc/suggestions.md

 ## 5. Architecture Improvements

-- **Service Layer**: Add a service layer between routes and models to encapsulate business logic and make the code more maintainable.
+- **[WIP] Service Layer (feature-serviceLayer, 2025-03-19)**: Add a service layer between routes and models to encapsulate business logic and make the code more maintainable.

 - **DTO Consistency**: Ensure all responses use consistent DTO patterns for better API predictability.